How do we know what human foods are safe for dogs?

 Chocolate, coffee, and caffeine– These are highly toxic.
 They contain chemicals called methylxanthines, The chemicals can cause vomiting, an abnormal heart rate, seizures, and sometimes death.

 Cinnamon- In high quantities, it can lead to liver failure.
 Be sure to make sure they do not get much.
-It is not considered toxic but can lead to other health problems or upset stomachs.
+The spice is not considered toxic.
+It can lead to other health problems or upset stomachs.

 IceCream- this can be very high in sugar and can contain artificial sweeteners.
 Stay clear of it.

-Raw Eggs- Although some people believe this does change the health of the skin and health and will.
-However, they can also lead to biotin deficiency in dogs
+Raw Eggs- Some people believe this does change the health of the skin and health and will.
+Raw eggs can lead to biotin deficiency in dogs

 Xylitol – This can cause death and is highly toxic.
 It is added to many of our human foods.
-So please check your labels.
+Please check your labels.

 Bread Dough- this can cause bloat and gas build-up.
 Wich can lead to other complications.